dsoto/ensp-202-notes/metacognition.md

 - When you study, how do you know when you have studied enough?
 - How do you set aside time for focus and learning?

-## Scheduling your time

-What works better for you when you work on assignments?

-- Finishing in a single four-hour block?
-- Breaking up an assignment over four separate one-hour blocks?
-- Do you find yourself working when you are not at your cognitive peak?

-## Your attitude toward mathematics

 Much of your success will depend on your beliefs about your ability to learn and improve through effort.
+Research has shown that those who believe that they can improve their abilities through practice are able to persevere through tough times and get better at tough tasks like mathematics.

 ## Do you believe you are a "math person"